Functions guide

 <a id="trigger-asynchronously" />

-| If you need to... | Guides | Trigger types | Common examples |
+| If you need to... | Use | Common trigger | Guide |

-| --------------------------------------------------------------- | ------------------------------------------------------- | ----------------------------------------------------------------- | --------------------------------------------------------------------------------------- |
+| --------------------------------------------------------------------- | ---------------- | ----------------------------------------------------------------- | -------------------------------------------------------- |

-| Keep external API data fresh in your app, or react to changes | [Sync function](/guides/functions/syncs/sync-functions) | Schedule, manual sync trigger, or external webhook reconciliation | Sync contacts/files/events/tickets, RAG, change detection / triggers |
+| Keep external API data fresh, replicate records, or reconcile changes | Sync function | Schedule, manual sync trigger, or external webhook reconciliation | [Sync functions](/guides/functions/syncs/sync-functions) |

-| Run an operation when your app or agent asks for it | [Action function](/guides/functions/action-functions) | HTTP API, SDK, async action queue, or MCP/tool call | Create an issue, send a message, fetch details, perform a write |
+| Run an operation when your app, backend job, or agent asks for it | Action function | HTTP API, SDK, async action queue, or MCP/tool call | [Action functions](/guides/functions/action-functions) |

-| Process an external provider webhook inside Nango | [Webhook function](/guides/functions/webhook-functions) | External API sends a webhook to Nango | Update records from a webhook payload, normalize events, mark data for reconciliation |
+| Process an external provider webhook inside Nango | Webhook function | External API webhook | [Webhook functions](/guides/functions/webhook-functions) |

-For shared primitives, use [Storage](/guides/functions/storage) for connection metadata and [Data validation](/guides/functions/data-validation) for input, output, and provider response validation.
+For shared primitives, use [Storage](/guides/functions/storage) for connection metadata and [Data validation](/guides/functions/data-validation) for function input, output, and provider response validation.

 </Step>